 Pioneer has recently expanded its line of DM speakers with the DM-50D.
 This larger version of the DM-40 comes with a few new features and a more refined design.
 In this review, we take a closer look at this new model to see what it has to offer.

 The Pioneer DM-50D is touted as an option for both DJs and producers.
-Flexible, powerful, and practical.
+Flexible, powerful, and practical its one of the best studio monitors for beginners.
 Check out the highlights before we take a deeper dive into the details.

 The Pioneer DM-50D could be the answer many home DJs/producers have been looking for.
 Satisfying when DJing but equally capable for studio work.
 Let’s get into the nitty-gritty.